How to Use TABs in a VB Text Box Without Changing the Focus

 NOTE: When you press the TAB key, single-line text boxes beep and do not accept the TAB keystroke, but multiLine text boxes do accept TAB keystrokes.

-Double-click the Text2 box to open the code window.
+- Double-click the Text2 box to open the code window.
 Choose the GotFocus event from the Proc box.
-Add the following code to the Text2 GotFocus event:
+Add the following code to the Text2 GotFocus event: NOTE: See the "Controls Collection" section below for an explanation of the Controls collection.

 Sub Text2_GotFocus () ' When Text2 gets the focus, clear all TabStop properties on all ' controls on the form.
 Ignore all errors, in case a control does ' not have the TabStop property.
 On Error Resume Next For i = 0 To Controls.Count - 1 ' Use the Controls collection Controls(i).TabStop = False Next End Sub